gnello/in-memory-file-storage-server/doc/filesystem.md

 ```c
 extern int gnl_simfs_file_system_open(struct gnl_simfs_file_system *file_system, const char *filename, int flags, unsigned int pid);
 ```
-A successful opening of a file increase his reference count by one.
+A successful opening of a file increases his reference count by one.
 A file can be opened in "create" and/or "lock" mode by providing the appropriate flag.
 We discuss each case.

 #### Open with no flag